Home » Email Response Time Does Matter. Here’s why.

 Communicate Your Status

-Keeping those you communicate with informed as to your status is a courtesy that can ensure you are a person that is looked at as a pleasure to communicate with.
-By thinking beyond your hectic schedule you also avoid misunderstandings and hurt feelings in the process.
+Keeping those you communicate with informed about your status is a courtesy that can ensure you are a person who is viewed as a pleasure to communicate with.
+You also avoid misunderstandings and hurt feelings by thinking beyond your hectic schedule.

 Get the word out...